 Define your target audience

 Campaigns are beneficial simply because, you are able to direct them directly to your target audience without all the hassle.
 It's essential for you to clearly define your audience's demographics (e.g. age, gender, income, nationality, ethnicity, and religion) as well as their psychographics (e.g. values, lifestyles, interests, desires, opinions, attitudes and beliefs).
 The more specific you are the better you can connect to your audience.
 Your audience's demographics will be plugged into your chosen channel when creating your campaign, to help direct it to them based on their character.
-Whereas their psychographics are useful when you are creating powerful ad copy that will attract them to your ad in order to and convert them.
-Keep reading to find out how.
+Whereas their psychographics are useful when you are creating powerful ad copy that will attract them to your ad in order to convert them.

 Key components for high converting ad copy